AI in Qualitative Data Analysis

 Worrying that AI could "hollow out" the research profession is understandable!
 If AI takes over all the junior-level work, will there be any demand for new researchers?
 How do new researchers gain experience?
 We are deeply concerned about this outcome, and view it as the most likely negative impact of AI in qualitative research.
 The only silver lining is that AI could make research projects more accessible for junior researchers.
 Allowing Ph.D. students to use AI to take on much more ambitious projects, freeing them to delve deeper into truly groundbreaking research they wouldn't have had the resources for before.

 We believe that AI is a research partner and an incredibly valuable second set of eyes, but it is not a replacement.
-There will be market incentives that push to replace human researchers with inferior AI replacements.
-However, as a research community, we need to emphasize the irreplaceable value human researchers bring to qualitative analysis.
-Together, we can leverage AI's strengths while safeguarding the human element that defines and protects our field.
+Market incentives will push to replace human researchers with inferior AI replacements.
+However, as a research community, we must emphasize human researchers' irreplaceable value to qualitative analysis.
+We can leverage AI's strengths together while safeguarding the human element that defines and protects our field.

 The Future of AI and Qualitative Research